wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.2.15 =
+Version 4.2.15 delivers fixes for minor bugs experienced by some users.

 = 4.2.13 =
 Version 4.2.13 delivers fixes for minor bugs experienced by some users.